-Prerequisite: ENG 135 or ES 235 or equivalent.
+Prerequisite: ES 235 or ENGR 135.
 Letter grade only.
+May be repeated for credit once.

 MEAM 251: Viscous Flows [4]

 Study of the Navier-Stokes equations; Stokes' problems; creeping flows; internal and external flows; similarity and integral methods in boundary layer flows; stability and transition to turbulence.